kellyuw/enigma/README.md

 2. All images that passed QA check have been added to TBSS directory (preferably with [SubjectID]_FA.nii.gz name)

-3. The run_ENIGMA_ROI_ALL_script.sh script has been edited and saved (as indicated below):
+3. The UW_ENIGMA_TBSS.sh and UW_ENIGMA_ROI.sh scripts have been edited and saved:
 	a.
 PROJECT_DIR and DTI_DIR likely will need to be changed
 	b.
-The pattern for subject files may need to be edited also
+The pattern for subject files (in UW_ENIGMA_TBSS.sh) may need to be edited also

 Finally, to run the ROI analyses:

-1. bash /mnt/stressdevlab/scripts/ROI/enigma/run_ENIGMA_ROI_ALL_script.sh
+1. Run the UW_ENIGMA_TBSS.sh script to execute first three steps of TBSS (preprocessing, registration, and post-registration): bash /mnt/stressdevlab/scripts/ROI/enigma/UW_ENIGMA_TBSS.sh

+2. Double-check the FASubs.txt and FADirs.txt files to confirm that they match TBSS directory structure

+3. Run the UW_ENIGMA_ROI.sh script to run ENIGMA C++ scripts that will create table of values for all subjects (63 ROIs each): bash /mnt/stressdevlab/scripts/ROI/enigma/UW_ENIGMA_ROI.sh